RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bb-webclasslib.md

 ## Overview

-We will create an additional project for the Entity, DLL, and BLL classes.
+We will create an additional class library project for the Entity, DLL, and BLL classes.
 We will also be creating a new page to test that the database configuration has been set up correctly.

 ### Install Database

 A new database called [WestWind](./WestWind.dacpac) has been supplied to you for this demo.

 Use Microsoft SQL Management Studio to deploy the `WestWind.dacpac` file to the database.
+Remember to use the `Import Data-tier Application` option.

 ### Server (Back-End) Set Up